nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

 - Visit the [GitHub new release page](https://github.com/nvaccess/nvda/tags)
 - Click on the tag menu button, shown as "..." and choose "Create Release"
 - Release Title example: `Release 2019.2rc1`,
-- No description necessary for first RC / Release
+- Add a description pointing to the release post on nvaccess.org:
+  - ``` Highlights and download links can be found in the release blog post at: https://www.nvaccess.org/post/nvda-2021-1rc2/ ```
-  - Subsequent RC / Release can describe important additions & removals.
+  - For subsequent RC / Release can describe important additions & removals.
 - For `RC`, ensure option "This is a pre-release" is checked.

 ### Reasoning